 Overall satisfaction with the custom and SIP offers was very high with 94 per cent of custom participants, 93 per cent of SIP participants with a KAM, and 91 per cent of SIP participants without a KAM rating it as excellent or good.
 Satisfaction was somewhat lower for PIP/PSX participants at 83 per cent.
 In terms of program experience, service provided by contractors and suppliers/distributors rated highly among all participant groups, as did service provided by BC Hydro personnel among those customers with a KAM.
-Areas which rated lowest included direct mail/email about the program (for all offers), length of time to receive project approval (for the custom incentive offer), length of time to receive incentive (for the custom incentive offer), information about the program on the website (for the SIP offer), variety of products funded by the program (for SIP and PIP/PSX) and usability of the online application (for PIP/PSX).
+Areas which rated lowest included direct mail/email about the program (for all offers), length of time to receive project approval (for the custom incentive offer), length of time to receive (for the custom incentive offer), information about the program (for SIP and PIP/PSX) and usability of the online application (for PIP/PSX).